godotengine/godot-website/collections/_article/godot-project-management-101.md

 ### Be Godot's representative for the industry

-Thankfully I haven't detailed it in my long history of all the Godot things I've been doing in the past, but I have also taken the role of communications manager (writing blog posts, managing social media accounts and Godot email addresses, etc.) and events organiser (FOSDEM, GodotCon, etc.), and I'll continue doing that.
+Thankfully I haven't detailed it in my long history of all the Godot things I've been doing in the past, but I have also taken the role of communications manager (writing blog posts, managing social media accounts and Godot email addresses, etc.) and events organizer (FOSDEM, GodotCon, etc.), and I'll continue doing that.

 But now I have actual time that I can allocate to create and nurture Godot's relationships with the gamedev industry and the educational world, as the project's representative.
 As Juan mentioned in his [GDC 2018 review](/article/godot-doing-well-gdc-2018), with events such as GDC he has to spend a lot of time doing communication and relations work instead of writing code and (more importantly) help contributors write code.
 At the same time he lives in Argentina and many industry events take place in Europe, where I live.